-to apply the SLM technique to further reduce the PAPR in the constellation developed earlier.
+SLM is a method to reduce the PAPR in an OFDM system, which involves generating a large set of data vectors that represent the same information, where the data vector with the lowest PAPR is used for the transmission.
+Here, we present a method to apply the SLM technique to further reduce the PAPR in the constellation developed earlier.
 Assume that the data rate is r bits per block of length-N FFT symbols.
-Let $r_s$ denote the number of redundant bits specified for SLM $[r_s \ll r \text{ and } r = \log_2 (\text{constellation size})]$ .
+Let r_s denote the number of redundant bits specified for SLM ($r_s \ll r$ and $r = \log_2(\text{constellation size})$).
 Therefore, there are $N_s = 2^{r_s}$ constellation points representing the same information for transmission in SLM.
-In the proposed SLM method, the input integers I are mapped to the Hadamard constellation points, and the constellation points corresponding to the integers with the same $r_s$ most significant bits (MSBs) are classified in the same subset.
+In the proposed SLM method, the input integers, I, are mapped to the Hadamard constellation points, and the constellation points corresponding to the integers with the same r_s Most Significant Bits (MSBs) are classified in the same subset.
 Note that the constellation points in each subset represent the same information.
-The time-domain signals corresponding to the frequency-domain constellation points are computed by the IFFT transformation, and the constellation point with the lowest PAPR is transmitted.
+The time domain signals corresponding to the frequency domain constellation points are computed by the IFFT transformation, and the constellation point with the lowest PAPR is transmitted.

 The details of this scheme are described in the following.
 In the first step, the input binary sequence is divided into blocks of $r - r_s$ bits.
-Then, $r_s$ bits of zeros are added to each information block, and these blocks are divided into subblocks of lengths $\log_2 \sigma_i$ , i = 1, ..., N bits (refer to Fig. 3).
-The binary representations of these subblocks form the vector $\lambda$ , which leads to the calculation of the constellation point using (8).
-The other data vectors are obtained by changing the $r_s$ MSBs of the binary information sequence.
-Therefore, $N_s$ Hadamard constellation points with different values for the PAPR are calculated.
+Then, r_s bits of zeros are added to each information block, and these blocks are divided into subblocks of lengths $\log_2 \sigma_i$, $i = 1, \dots, N$, bits (refer to Fig. 3).
+The binary representations of these subblocks form the vector λ which leads to the calculation of the constellation point using (8).
+The other data vectors are obtained by changing the r_s MSBs of the binary information sequence.
+Therefore, N_s Hadamard constellation points with different values for the PAPR is calculated.
 Finally, the constellation point with the lowest PAPR is selected for the transmission.

 The different constellation points that represent the same information have the same $r - r_s$ bits.
-Thus, at the receiver end, the constellation point is decoded by (10), and the $r_s$ extra bits are discarded.
+Thus, at the receiver end, the constellation point is decoded by (10), and the r_s extra bits are discarded.
 Therefore, this method can be expressed as a variant of SLM in which no side information on the choice of the transmit signal needs to be transmitted.
 The degradation in the data rate can be ignored, since a significant PAPR reduction is obtained by using only one or two redundant bits.
-To be fair in viewing the potential loss in the data rate, we have to include the impact of using the SLM method on the average energy of the constellation, as well.
-The Hadamard constellation has a zero shaping gain due to its cubic boundary (shaping gain is computed using continuous approximation [33]).
-Numerical results show that applying the SLM method to the resulting cubic constellation results in a reduction in the average energy, reflected in a small, but positive, shaping gain.
+To be fair in viewing the potential loss in the data rate, we have to include the impact of using the SLM method on the average energy of the constellation as well.
+The Hadamard constellation has a zero shaping gain4 due to its cubic boundary (shaping gain is computed using continuous approximation [33]).
+Numerical results show that applying the SLM method to the resulting cubic constellation results in a reduction in the average energy, reflected in a small, but positive shaping gain.
 This justifies our earlier claim that the reduction in the PAPR is achieved at no extra cost in terms of a reduction in the spectral efficiency and/or an increase in the average energy of the constellation.